-The Equipment Management product also improves inspection processes, by keeping everything connected and accessible through the Procore platform.
+The Equipment Management product (which you can learn more about here) also improves inspection processes, by keeping everything connected and accessible through the Procore platform.
 Photos, sign-offs, near-miss reports, milestones, tool-box meeting notes, certifications, and other crucial information can all be linked and added in real time by any authorised user.

 “While this product doesn’t guarantee all plant and equipment will be compliant, it helps facilitate efficient and effective processes so those responsible can make the tools of the trade on our worksites safer,” Karemacher explains.

 This is Procore’s first product developed specifically for the Australian and New Zealand industry, and it has been informed by feedback Procore has received from its ANZ users.